-Jose Mourinho's men were poor in the 2-2 draw at home to Espanyol on Sunday and now need to find an alternative to their reliance on counterattacking and individual brilliance.
+Jose Mourinho's men were poor in the 2-2 draw at home to Espanyol on Sunday and now need to find an alternative to their reliance on counter-attacking and individual brillianceCOMMENT

 That's hardly Barca's fault.
 The Catalans have been brilliant in the league this term, winning 15 of their 16 games and ceding their only points in an entertaining 2-2 draw at home to Madrid which could have been won by either side.

-Jose Mourinho's men were excellent that night in early October at Camp Nou, but problems persist for the champion.
+Jose Mourinho's men were excellent that night in early October at Camp Nou, but problems persist for the champions.
 In fact, things are worse with each passing week for the Portuguese.
-On Saturday, he was handed a vote of confidence from president Florentino Perez, but just a day later his name was not announced as he emerged on the pitch at Santiago Bernabeu and as he departed some two hours later, it was amid a chorus of jeers.
+On Saturday, he was handed a confidence vote from president Florentino Perez, but just a day later his name was not announced as he emerged on the pitch at the Santiago Bernabeu and as he departed some two hours later, it was amid a chorus of jeers.

-Just a few months ago, Mourinho's Madrid sealed the best league season in the club's history as the team racked up a record 100 points to claim the championship in some style.
+Just a few months ago, Mourinho's Madrid sealed the best league season in the club's history as they racked up a record 100 points to claim the championship in some style.
 But that will seem a distant dream now for madridistas.
-On Sunday the fans were forced to endure a new nightmare as Espanyol equalized right at the end to claim a point.
+On Sunday they were forced to endure a new nightmare as Espanyol equalised right at the end to claim a point.

 The action on Sunday